 As an artistic social practice in architecture, I work within a variety of medias in ways that range from multidisciplinary to anti-disciplinary.
 There are multitudes of disciplines and scales within and around which I am grateful to operate, and I acknowledge and thank the delicate ecosystems of relationships that yield opportunity to do so.

-As an active creative producer, I work with a variety of media in ways that are antidisciplinary.
-I appreciate the environment as a direct source of data and power.
+I appreciate Earth as a direct source of data and power.
 From this approach, mapping is a strategic process to visualize and speculate form and its formations, in and over time.
 Radical and challenging ideas of energy and ecology are critical venues for rediscovery, and are explored from creation chants to cybernetics to chaos.
 Emotional affect is achieved in the material and geometric craft of form.
-Site, history, technology, and ceremony are the basis for dialog and invention.
+Site, history, technology, and ceremony are the basis for dialog, reinvention, and the advancement of justice.